 Credit will not be given by Yale SOM for any course taken outside Yale University during the period of the student’s enrollment in the program.

 The credit to be awarded for courses offered by Yale College, the Graduate School of Arts and Sciences, or one of the other professional schools at Yale will be determined by the registrar.
-Unless a course is taken to fulfill the Independent Study requirement, credits earned for Yale courses outside of the EMBA curriculum will not count toward fulfilling EMBA program requirements.
+Unless a course is taken to fulfill the self-directed study requirement, credits earned for Yale courses outside of the EMBA curriculum will not count toward fulfilling EMBA program requirements.

 Use of Career Development Office (CDO) Resources

-The Career Development Office (CDO) at Yale SOM provides career management assistance to EMBA students.
+The Career Development Office (CDO) at Yale SOM provides career management assistance and coaching to EMBA students, once they have created a GradLeader profile on the CDO website.
 The CDO has a number of resources available to EMBA students in their career management, including advising, workshops, and an online recruitment system.
 The Career Development Office can be reached at 203.432.5900.

 Yale EMBA tuition covers housing during in-residence weeks and Friday evenings of class weekends at the Omni New Haven Hotel and is nonrefundable.
 During in-residence weeks (two weeks in year one; one week in year two) and through December of year one, students are required to stay at the Omni New Haven Hotel on Friday evenings.
-Students who do not wish to stay at the Omni at other times must inform a program administrator and will have their tuition and fee amounts adjusted.
+Students who do not wish to stay at the Omni after December of their first year are eligible to opt out of the housing requirement and have their tuition and fee amounts adjusted.
+The deadline to opt out for fall term is June 15 and for spring term October 15.
+This is a one-time change and must be requested before the stated deadlines.
+Students who have opted out of housing who then change their mind must contact the Omni directly to arrange for their accommodation, and will be billed directly by the Omni.

 Students may choose to include a Thursday evening accommodation at the Omni on all class weekends at an additional cost.
+Students should alert the program team during Orientation.
+Students who wish to cancel their Thursday night accommodation must do so one month in advance.
+This is also a one-time change.
+Any future Thursday stays should be booked directly with the Omni.
 Students who wish to extend their overnight stay at the Omni assume the financial responsibility for the additional night(s).

 More information about the Omni Hotel can be found at www.omnihotels.com/hotels/new-haven-yale.